-List of Individually Relevant Civil Proceedings - Possible Loss Prognosis
+• List of Individually Relevant Civil Proceedings - Possible Loss Prognosis

 Lawsuit: 1057798-58.2021.8.26.0100 a.
-Court 11th civil district court of the Judicial u.
-Court District of the capital city of Sao Paulo, SP b.
+Court 11th civil district court of the Judicial District of the capital city of Sao Paulo, SP b.
 Court level Trial Court c.
 Suit brought on 06/08/2021 d.
-Parties in the lawsuit Plaintiffs: REFINARIA DE PETRÓLEOS DE MANGUINHOS SA - Under court-supervised reorganization Defendant: TOTVS S/A e.
-Amounts, assets, or rights involved (R\$ thousand) BRL 16,154 (updated until December 31, 2022) f.
-Key facts Civil lawsuit filed by the plaintiff company informing that after signing the offers, the deadlines agreed for the delivery of the products were never met, always due to TOTVS' exclusive negligence.
-New deadlines for the delivery of the products were agreed; however, none of them were duly met, which is why it requested the termination of the agreement.
-This lawsuit is in the discovery phase. g.
-Summary of decisions on the merits rendered To date, no decisions on the merits have been rendered h.
+Parties in the lawsuit Plaintiffs: REFINARIA DE PETRÓLEOS DE MANGUINHOS SA - Under court-supervised reorganization Defendant: TOTVS S/A and TOTVS Large e.
+Amounts, assets, or rights involved (R\$ thousand) BRL 13,628 (updated until December 31, 2023) f.
+Key facts Civil lawsuit filed by the plaintiff company against TOTVS S/A and TOTVS Large, informing that after signing the commercial proposals, the deadlines agreed for the delivery of the implementation of the services would not have been met.
+The company claimed that new deadlines were agreed between the parties and soon after, TOTVS was surprised with the request for contractual termination.
+Finally, it seeks contractual termination, damages and loss of profits.
+In the course of this lawsuit, there was a partial decision on the merits to remove TOTVS S/A from the defendant's side and maintain TOTVS Large.
+On this issue, there is an appeal waiting to be judged.

+In relation to the main request, in which the provision of services is discussed, it is still under discussion in the evidentiary phase. g.
+Summary of decisions on the merits rendered To date, no decision on the merits capable of changing the risk of loss has been rendered h.
 Stage of the tax claim Probative stage i.
-Chance of loss Possible - R\$16,154 thousand j.
+Chance of loss Possible - R\$13,628 thousand j.
 Reason why the process is considered to be relevant Suit in which the Company is a defendant and the sum at stake exceeds R\$13,000 thousand, with a potential risk of loss. k.
 Impact in case the company loses this lawsuit Payment of the amounts discussed